openstack-archive/app-catalog-ui/README.rst

 apps-catalog-ui
 ===============

-This makes the Appications and Components stored in the OpenStack Application Catalog available to users in their own Cloud's Horizon UI.
+This makes the Applications and Components stored in the OpenStack Application Catalog available to users in their own Cloud's Horizon UI.